farshadz1997/YouTube-Downloader/README.md

 # Youtube Downloader

-Youtube-Downloader is a Python program which works with pytube library for downloading videos and it uses progress bar.
+Youtube Downloader is a program which works with pytube library for downloading video or audio. it uses on_progress_callback function for progression.

 ## Installation